edocrippaofficial/MiaHotStart/docs/config.md

 - Required: false
 - Default: 10

+The time between the reception of a `SIGTERM` signal and the start of the operations for terminating the Fastify instance.

+This is due to the Kubernetes ip tables update mechanism that can take some seconds to refresh.
+More info [here](https://blog.laputa.io/graceful-shutdown-in-kubernetes-85f1c8d586da).

 ### `platformHeaders`
 - Required: false

+An object containing the headers keys for known platform headers.

 It accepts an object with the following properties:
 - `userId`